w3c/sdw/stats-bp/dwbp-for-stats.md

 The "data slice" mechanism may be a way of addressing this.
 The question is whether it is not covering some use cases.

+* filtering of datasets, 'dicing' as well as a pure slice
+* use of hierarchical codelists for subsetting (I just want data zones in Glasgow, or I just want trade data for agricultural products)
+* create subsets based on values of observations (as well as on values of dimensions) - eg find the most deprived areas, or find areas with atmospheric pollutoin measurements above some threshold.

 ## Best Practice 19: Use content negotiation for serving data available in multiple formats